a-y-m-a-n-c-h/435L4-Ayman-Aya/README.md

 # 435L4-Ayman-Aya
+A project combining Tkinter and PyQt documented implementations.
+Aya Al Baba worked on the PyQt5 documentation, and Mohammad Ayman Charaf worked on the Tkinter documentation \
-A project combining Tkinter and PyQt documented implementations first, run the following command to create a virtual environment `python -m venv venv`
+first, run the following command to create a virtual environment \
+`python -m venv venv` \
-Then, install the requirements:
+Then, install the requirements: \
-`pip install -r requirements.txt`
+`pip install -r requirements.txt` \
-Then run the app_PyQt5.py for the PyQt app, or main.py for the Tkinter app.
+Then run the app_PyQt5.py for the PyQt app, or main.py for the Tkinter app. \
 # PyQt5 App Guide

 The app consists or several tabs: